YMCA Diabetes Prevention Program

 Prediabetes is a condition in which individuals have blood glucose levels that are higher than normal, but not high enough to be classified as diabetes.
 People with prediabetes are at high risk of developing type 2 diabetes, heart disease and stroke.
 Check with your doctor or medical provider to learn more about testing for your specific health status.

-The YMCA's Diabetes Prevention Program (YDPP) is designed to empower adults (18 and older) with lasting lifestyle changes that will improve their overall health and help reduce their chance of developing type 2 diabetes.
-The program is open to all community members and YMCA membership is not required.
+The YMCA's Diabetes Prevention Program is designed to empower adults (18 and older) with lasting lifestyle changes that will improve their overall health and help reduce their chance of developing type 2 diabetes.
+Membership through the YMCA is not required to participate in this program.
+We serve four counties in the greater Portland-metro area and here to support all communities within this region.

-To learn more about the YMCA’s Diabetes Prevention Program or if you are interested in partnering with our association to include the YDPP as a covered benefit through your health plan(s) or employee benefits packages, please contact:
+To learn more about the YMCA’s Diabetes Prevention Program or if you are interested in partnering with our association to include this program as a covered benefit through your health plan(s) or employee benefits packages, please contact: